si335/si335.github.io/content/pages/other/computing.md

 * After you're done with the book, you're safe to go out into the wild.
 You'll find additional tips on [vimcasts.org](https://vimcasts.org) or [/r/vim](https://old.reddit.com/r/vim/).
 You might also enjoy playing [vimgolf](https://www.vimgolf.com/).

-Vim is extremely customisable, and this allows for wizardry.
+Vim is extremely customisable, and this allows for some wizardry.
 For example, I've copied a workflow that makes working with LaTeX trivial via the plugin [*VimTeX*](https://github.com/lervag/vimtex) and the pdf viewer [*Zathura*](https://pwmt.org/projects/zathura/).
 See it in action on Elijan Mastnak's [website](https://ejmastnak.com/tutorials/vim-latex/intro/).

 # Other tips

 * Learn touch typing if you haven't yet.
 This will be very frustrating in the first month, but you will see substantial returns.
 Consider how many hours of your life you have lost because you couldn't transfer your thoughts to text quickly enough.
-Note that you shouldn't ask me for tips, as I sit at a measly ~65~ 75 words-per-minute.
+Note that you shouldn't ask me for tips, as I sit at a measly <s>65</s> 75 words-per-minute.

 * With great power comes great responsibility.
 In Linux, you can break your whole system with a single command.
 If you want to mess with the plumbing, make sure you've backed up your computer first.